fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NxYCY8-Qfx0" frameborder="0" allowfullscreen></iframe>
 </div>

-We're pleased to share the recording of and resources accompanying our recent webinar on machine learning interpretability.
+We're pleased to share the recording of our recent webinar on machine learning interpretability and accompanying resources.

 We were joined by guests Patrick Hall (Senior Director for Data Science Products at H2o.ai, co-author of [Ideas on Interpreting Machine